 E.2.6 Does the company have a term limit of nine years or less for its independent directors/commissioners? judgement.
 In the first instance this will mean independence and objectivity with respect to management with important implications for the composition and structure of the board.
 Board independence in these circumstances usually requires that a sufficient number of board members will need to be independent of management.
-Y E.2.7 Has the company set a limit of five board seats that an individual independent/non-executive director/commissioner may hold simultaneously?
+Y Refer to item 3.4 of the 2019 Corporate Governance Report E.2.7 Has the company set a limit of five board seats that an individual independent/non-executive director/commissioner may hold simultaneously?
 UK CODE (JUNE 2010): Non-executive directors should be appointed for specified terms subject to re-election and to statutory provisions relating to the removal of a director.
-Any term beyond six years for a non-executive director should be subject to particularly rigorous review, and should take into account the need for progressive refreshing of the board and to succession for appointments to the board and to senior management, so as to maintain an appropriate balance of skills and experience within the company and on the board.
-Y E.2.8 Does the company have any independent directors/commissioners who serve on a total of more than five boards of publicly-listed companies?
-OECD PRINCIPLE VI (E) (3) Board members should be able to commit themselves effectively to their responsibilities. f Service on too many boards can interfere with the performance of board members.
-Companies may wish to consider whether multiple board memberships by the same person are compatible with effective board performance and disclose the information to shareholders.
-N E.2.9 Does the company have any executive directors who serve on more than two boards of listed companies outside of the group?
-N Nominating Committee E.2.10 Does the company have a Nominating Committee (NC)?
-(3) Effective shareholder participation in key corporate governance decisions, such as the nomination and election of board members, should Y E.2.11 Does the Nominating Committee comprise of a majority of independent directors/commissioners? be facilitated.
+Any term beyond six years for a non- executive director should be subject to particularly rigorous review, and should take into account the need for progressive refreshing of the board and to succession for appointments to the board and to senior management, so as to maintain an appropriate balance of skills and experience within the company and on the board.
+Y Refer to item 3.3.1 of the 2019 Corporate Governance Report E.2.8 Does the company have any independent directors/commissioners who serve on a total of more than five boards of publicly-listed companies?
+OECD PRINCIPLE VI (E) (3) Board members should be able to commit themselves effectively to their responsibilities.
+Service on too many boards can interfere with the performance of board members.
+Companies may wish to consider whether multiple board Ν E.2.9 Does the company have any executive directors who serve on more than two boards of listed companies outside of the group? memberships by the same person are compatible with effective board performance and disclose the information to shareholders. Ν Nominating Committee E.2.10 Does the company have a Nominating Committee (NC)?
+(3) Effective shareholder participation in key corporate governance decisions, such as the nomination and election of board members, should Y Corporate Governance Report.
+The Audit Committee Charter E.2.11 Does the Nominating Committee comprise of a majority of independent directors/commissioners? be facilitated.
 Shareholders should be able to make their views known on the remuneration policy for board members and key executives.
 The equity component of compensation schemes for board members and employees should be subject to shareholder approval.
-With respect to nomination of candidates, boards in many companies Y E.2.12 Is the chairman of the Nominating Committee an independent director/commissioner?
-This item is in most codes of corporate governance. Υ
+Y Refer to item 4.2 of the 2098 Corporate Governance Report.
+With respect to nomination of candidates, boards in many companies E.2.12 Is the chairman of the Nominating Committee an independent director/commissioner?
+This item is in most codes of corporate governance.
+Y Refer to item 4.2 of the 2098 Corporate Governance Report.